ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Explain why the website you will create for your client isn't too small and isn't too big.
 > Explain why you think it's the right size for this project.

-We believe the scope of the website if just right because chi psi is a national fraternity, but we are not creating content for nationals, just the cornell chapter.
-More specifically, we will create webpages for recruitment, alumni of the cornell chapter, philantropy, and the showcase imeragy and text from the cornell chapter.
-This is just the right size because it is only about the cornell chapter and the main events and information that pertain to the chapter.
+We believe the scope of the website is just right because Chi Psi is a national fraternity, but we are not creating content for nationals, just the Cornell chapter.
+More specifically, we will likely create webpages for recruitment, alumni of the cornell chapter, events, and philantropy (TBD after card sorting our content), and showcase imagery and text from the Cornell chapter.
+This is just the right size because it is only about the Cornell chapter and the main events and information that pertain to the chapter.

 ## Plan/Schedule (Milestone 1)